The Loving-Kindness of Elohim

 Those who are loyal to Yahweh can count on His closeness and His help to the very end of their faithful course, and they can rest in full security, knowing that He will remember them no matter what situation arises.
 He guards their way (Prov.2:8) and guards their souls (Ps.97:10).

-As Christians we are to imitate the incarnate God in Christ in all things.
+As Christians/Messianics we are to imitate the incarnate Elohim (God) in Messiah Yah'shua (Jesus) in all things.
 He is our human and divine example rolled into one.
 In that wonderful Messianic Psalm (16:10) the Messiah is promised that as Yahweh's chief Loyal One, His soul would not be left in hell, to which he descended for three days.
 And therefore if we will likewise show ourselves approved as His loyal followers, we too have the promise that our souls will not be left in the hell of suffering when hard times come upon us, but in time be lifted up and justified.

-This prophecy in Psalm 16:10 was applied by the apostle Peter to Yah'shua (Jesus) at Shavuot (Pentecost) and declared that Yahweh would not forsake His Son in Hades, but resurrected Him to eternal life (Ac.2:25-28,31-32; cp.
+This prophecy in Psalm 16:10 was applied by the apostle Peter to Yah'shua (Jesus) at Shavuot (Pentecost) and declared that Yahweh would not forsake His Son in Hades, but resurrected Him to eternal chayim (life) (Ac.2:25-28,31-32; cp.
 13:32-37).
-The Expositor's Greek Testament, in a comment on Acts 2:27, says that the Hebrew word chasidh (used on Psalm 16:10) "denotes not only one who is godly and pious, but one who is also the object of Yahweh's loving kindness".
+The Expositor's Greek Testament, in a comment on Acts 2:27, says that the Hebrew word chesed (used in Psalm 16:10) "denotes not only one who is godly and pious, but one who is also the object of Yahweh's loving-kindness".